Andrew Harrison (journalist): 2010s-2020s

 Harrison wrote and published the 2011 book Love Music, Love Food: The Rock Star Cookbook to aid the Teenage Cancer Trust.
 A coffee-table cook book with photographs by Patrice de Villiers, each dish was selected by rock stars such as Noel Gallagher and Matt Bellamy.
 Harrison was hired in February 2012 as editor of Q magazine during a period when, according to the Guardian, "print music magazines continue to endure torrid times", and even free titles were failing to compete against blogs and platforms dependent on online advertising.
 He replaced Paul Rees after the title's circulation was forecast to decline by 17% in the first half of 2012.
 As Harrison took over editorship, Q readership fell to 64,596 copies; a reduction described by The Guardian as "the worst performance of any music magazine in the period".

-Direct reporting to publishing director Rimi Atwal of Qs parent Bauer Media Group, Harrison's brief was to "refocus" and revive the magazine, and to that end he took on a number of new journalists and launched their iPad edition, but decided against a rebranding.
+Directly reporting to publishing director Rimi Atwal of Qs parent Bauer Media Group, Harrison's brief was to "refocus" and revive the magazine; to that end, he took on a number of new journalists and launched its iPad edition, but decided against rebranding.
 Under his tenure, the magazine failed to halt sales erosion, although Q was named "Magazine of the Year" at the 2012 "Record of the Day" awards.
 Nonetheless, he was forced out in April 2013.

 He was a contributing editor at Esquire Weekly between September and December 2014.
-He hosts the podcasts "Bigmouth" (since 2016, with the writer and illustrator Sian Pattenden) and "Remainiacs", which is subtitled the "no-bullshit Brexit podcast".
-As of 2021, he continues to publish as a music critic and hosts the "Bigmouth" and "Oh God, What Now?" (formerly "Remainiacs") podcasts.
+He hosted the podcast "Bigmouth" (2016-2021, with the writer and illustrator Sian Pattenden) and "Remainiacs", subtitled the "no-bullshit Brexit podcast".
+He continues to publish as a music critic and hosts the "Oh God, What Now?" (a relaunched version of "Remainiacs"), and "The Bunker" podcasts.